Title: Head Coach

 Email: email@example.com; WBB@yccd.edu

-In 2001, Coach Welch was hired as the Boys Basketball Head Coach at North Hills Christian School, were he remained until relocating to Elk Grove, CA in 2012.
-In his 11 year tenure at NHCS, he failed to make the play-offs only once and received 2 CIF Coach of the Year awards and 3 NHCS High School Coach of the Year awards.
-After spending 1 year at Natomas High and taking them to the play-offs after a six year absence, Coach Welch was hired at Rosemont High School as the Girls Basketball Head Coach.
+In 2001, Coach Welch was hired as the Boys Basketball Head Coach at North Hills Christian School, where he remained until relocating to Elk Grove, CA in 2012.
+In his 11-year tenure at NHCS, he failed to make the play-offs only once and received 2 CIF Coach of the Year awards and 3 NHCS High School Coach of the Year awards.
+After spending 1 year at Natomas High and taking them to the play-offs after a six-year absence, Coach Welch was hired at Rosemont High School as the Girls Basketball Head Coach.
 Coach Welch led the Wolverines to 3 consecutive play-off trips and won the first League Championship for basketball at RHS.
 Coach Welch was named the CIF Sierra Valley Conference Coach of the Year following the 2015/2016 season, after compiling 22 wins – still the most wins in the program.
-Coach Welch is also the Lead Coach for Girls Got Game, his skills development agency for girls basketball.
+Coach Welch is also the Lead Coach for Girls Got Game, his skills development agency for girls’ basketball.

-Coach Welch is married, has 5 children in a blended family and resides in Elk Grove, CA. Coach Welch holds an AS degree, a Bachelor’s degree as well as a Master’s degree and will be pursing another Master’s degree in Coaching Philosophy and Psychology of Athletes.
-Favorite saying, “There is no off-season!”
+Coach Welch is married, has 5 children in a blended family and resides in Elk Grove, CA. Coach Welch holds an AAS degree, a Bachelor’s degree as well as two Master’s degree and is currently pursuing his Doctorate degree in Strategic Leadership.

 Erin Cunningham, a Yuba College alumni, is in her second season as an assistant coach at Yuba College.
 Coach Cunningham was born and raised in Yuba City and is proud to be back home, ready to help take her alma mater to new heights.